-- 1C-5.
-PHAs within CoC.
-Applicants must use the chart to provide information about each Public Housing Agency (PHA) in the CoC's geographic areas: - (1) Identify the percentage of new admissions to the Public Housing or Housing Choice Voucher (HCV) Programs in the PHA who were experiencing homelessness at the time of admission; - (2) Indicate whether the PHA has a homeless admission preference in its Public Housing and/or HCV Program; and - (3) Indicate whether the CoC has a move on strategy.
-The information should be for Federal Fiscal Year 2017.
+1C-4.
+Using the chart provided, for each of the Public Housing Agency's (PHA) in the CoC's geographic area: (1) identify the percentage of new admissions to the Public Housing or Housing Choice Voucher (HCV) Programs in the PHA's that were homeless at the time of admission; and (2) indicate whether the PHA has a homeless admission preference in its Public Housing and/or HCV program.